BrainImAccs/veganbagel/README.md

 Estimating regional deviations of brain volume from a patient’s normative age cohort is challenging and entails immense inter-reader variation.
 We propose an automated workflow for sex- and age-dependent estimation of brain volume changes relative to a normative population.

-veganbagel is meant to be used as a submodule of [BrainSTEM](https://github.com/BrainImAccs/BrainSTEM).

 Please note, this software is research-only and is not intended for clinical decisions/diagnosis.

 # Details